 field,

-Retail Search considers it a text-based search event.
+search considers it a text-based search event.

 Browse searches

 Typically, browsing products using site navigation produces results that are all of equal relevance, or sorted by best-selling items.
-Retail Search leverages AI to optimize how browse results are sorted by considering popularity, buyability, and personalization.
+Search leverages AI to optimize how browse results are sorted by considering popularity, buyability, and personalization.

 When the servingConfigs.search

-method sends a request, Retail Search
+method sends a request, search

 considers it a browse search request if the query